KoenDR06/WebTech/HW2.md

 ## Important rules to keep in mind:
 - [ ] The website should continue following the principles of responsive design and accessibility.
-- [ ] Do not use external libraries and frameworks.
+- [X] Do not use external libraries and frameworks.
 - [ ] Maintain good coding style.
 - [ ] In addition to the good coding style rules specified in Assignment 1:
-	- [ ]  Separate scripting from the content.
+	- [X;] Separate scripting from the content.
-	- [ ]  Use camelCase notation when naming your methods, variables and classes.
+	- [X] Use camelCase notation when naming your methods, variables and classes.
-	- [ ]  Use indentation when writing your JavaScript code.
+	- [X] Use indentation when writing your JavaScript code.
-	- [ ]  Use meaningful comments.
+	- [X] Use meaningful comments.
-	- [ ]  Terminate JavaScript statements with a ";".
+	- [X] Terminate JavaScript statements with a ";".

 ## Procedure
 - [ ] Complete and submit your website in groups.